目录

 - DO type annotate fields and top-level variables if the type isn’t obvious.

-- DON’T type annotate initialized local variables.
+- DON’T redundantly type annotate initialized local variables.

 - DO annotate return types on function declarations.